Vickyprinz/Vickyprinz/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- - 🎓 &nbsp; Studying  Software Enginnering at Moringa School.
+- - 🎓 &nbsp; Studied Software Enginnering at Moringa School.
-- 🎓 &nbsp; Studying  Information Technology at Mount Kenya University.
+- 🎓 &nbsp; Studied  Computer Science at Mount Kenya University.
 - 💼 &nbsp; Working as remote developer.
 - 🌱 &nbsp; Learning more about full-stack web development.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.